bvosk/CoffeeWarmer/README.md

 without the appropriate safety precations can result in serious injury or death.
 Please do not try this without understanding the dangers of working with high power components.

-This project was done as a hobby and no guarantees are made about the quality of the instructions, design, or software provided.
+This project was done as a hobby.
+No guarantees are made about the quality of the instructions, design, or software provided.
 Please be careful.

 ## Hardware